 The first signs of Crohn’s disease are usually abdominal pains and diarrhea after eating.
 Other symptoms include:

 Some symptoms do not affect the digestive system.
 These include joint pain, eye inflammation or red eye, and skin problems.
+Children tend to show more of these symptoms, and they may lack abdominal pain or diarrhea until later in life.

 Crohn’s disease tends to come and go.
 A person can often go months without a symptom.
 During a flare-up, the bleeding can be quite severe.
 Some people with active Crohn’s disease develop anemia (lack of blood iron from blood loss), leading to weakness and pale skin.